 It’s going to be a day of incredible music that will take you back to the good ole days.
-3 classic country legends have been announced so far: Dwight Yoakam, Ronnie Milsap and Joe Diffie.
-More artists will be announced in the coming months.
+4 classic country legends have been announced, as well as 2 great Canadian acts: Dwight Yoakam, LeAnn Rimes, Ronnie Milsap, Joe Diffie, Sons of Daughters, and Kelly Prescott.

 Similar to last year, Big Sky Music Festival will also feature a fantastic classic car show and craft market.
 New this year, will be the “Big Rig Show & Shine” – where you will be able to check out all the semis; customs, classics and fleets.